tensorflow/community/rfcs/20190904-tfx-generic-container-based-component.md

 Another example of `_run_executor()` to the above illustration may be to execute `docker run` locally.

-The Runner should implement suitable `ComponentLauncher` accordingly.
+The Runner should implement a suitable subclass of `BaseComponentLauncher` accordingly.
 A pipeline may have different `ExecutorSpec`s for different components.
-In case the Runner, and corresponding `ComponentLauncher`, does not have a way to execute a containerized program with `ExecutorContainerSpec`, a runtime error would be raised.
+In case the Runner, and corresponding `BaseComponentLauncher` subclasses, does not have a way to execute a containerized program with `ExecutorContainerSpec`, a runtime error would be raised.
 If a Runner's `run()` method has a compilation step from logical pipeline to orchestrator-specific representation of the pipeline, such error could be caught at compile time.

 ### Artifact Properties after Execution is complete